 We want to invest in select companies before substantial institutional money (i.e. pension funds) focus on a market or a name and let those funds drive up the prices of our ideas.

 Currency does not weigh heavily in our decision making process.
-One of benefits of international investing is to diversify from dollar investments to hedge against its movement.
-In certain situations like in Hong Kong there is no currency risk as their currency is pegged to the U.S. dollar.
+One of the benefits of international investing is to diversify from dollar investments to hedge against its movement.
+In certain situations like in Hong Kong, there is no currency risk as their currency is pegged to the U.S. dollar.
 This circumstance is unusual, as most currencies in the world float today.